MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/create-intercompany-transactions.md

 ### Example: Intercompany transactions

 Molly Clark, developer employed in GBPM records 10 hours of work against a USPM Adventure Works project, which is approved by the project manager.
 Developer cost in GBPM is 88 GBP per hour.
 GBPM will bill USPM 120 USD per developer hour.
-USPM will bill the customer Adventure Works, 200 USD for work performed by the GBPM resource.
+USPM will bill the customer Adventure Works, 200 USD for work done by the GBPM resource.
 For more information, see [Configure intercompany invoicing](configure-intercompany-invoicing.md).

 1. In Project Operations, go to **Resources**, and select **Molly Clark** from the list.
 On the **Scheduling** tab, in the **Company** field, select **GBPM**.
 2. Go to **Sales** > **Customers**, and select **New** to create a new customer record for Adventure Works.